 The easiest way to do this is via the Amazon mobile app, which will let you know about the latest deals without forcing you to stay glued to your computer.

-But if you prefer to shop on your computer, you can also watch deals on the web.
-Open Amazon’s daily deals page and make sure that only Upcoming is checked in the left-hand column.
-Just like the app, scroll to browse and click Watch This Deal to monitor the latest sales.
+If you prefer to shop on your computer, you can also watch deals on the web.
+Open Amazon’s Today's Deals page and click on "Upcoming" in the left-hand column.
+Just like the app, scroll to browse and click "Watch this deal" to monitor the latest sales.

 Start shopping now

-Start making your shopping list and get ready to take advantage of Prime Day deals on Monday!
+While the bulk of deals will start on Tuesday, July 11, early deals are already live on Amazon.
+Start making your shopping list and get ready to take advantage of Prime Day deals on Tuesday!